Dispute Over Import Freight Charges (And What to Do With It)

 However, at least, we now know where the Commerce Commission sees its boundaries.
 It disagrees that enforcement of Incoterms is part of its role, and therefore, we also know that the resolution of the complaints and accusations that have been flying in the Shipping Gazette™ pages over recent weeks will probably be settled only in court.

-I agree with the Importers Institute that international trading terms should be recognised in international forwarding contracts.
-I still feel the best way to do this would be for the Government, via whatever Act it chose to amend, to enshrine that in New Zealand law.
+The Importers Institute agrees that international trading terms should be recognised in international forwarding contracts.
+But the best way to do this would be for the Government, via whatever Act it chose to amend, to enshrine that in New Zealand law.

 As it happens, the proliferation of Disputes Tribunal cases, and possibly other litigation, may well create a body of case law to make that the default position anyway.

-In the meantime, I wonder how many importers are taking the institute’s advice and changing their terms of trade from CFR (or GIF) to FOB and nominating forwarders from whom they can obtain binding quotes for freight and destination charges.
+In the meantime, it is interesting to know how many importers are taking the institute’s advice and changing their terms of trade from CFR (or GIF) to FOB and nominating forwarders from whom they can obtain binding quotes for freight and destination charges.
 By doing so, they are driving a change for the better.

 Source: NZ Shipping Gazette